ElliotKillick/windows-vs-linux-loader-architecture/README.md

 `PEB_LDR_DATA.ShutdownInProgress` impacts several things, including FLS callbacks at process exit, TLS destructors at process exit, and `DLL_PROCESS_DETACH` notifications to `DllMain` at process exit.

 The `LdrShutdownProcess` function (called by `RtlExitUserProcess`) sets `PEB_LDR_DATA.ShutdownInProgress` to true.
+Since `RtlExitUserProcess` acquires loader lock before setting `PEB_LDR_DATA.ShutdownInProgress`, code run past this point also runs under loader lock.

 ## ABBA Deadlock

 An [ABBA deadlock](https://www.oreilly.com/library/view/hands-on-system-programming/9781788998475/edf57b67-a572-4202-8e56-18c85c2141e4.xhtml) is a deadlock due to lock hierarchy violation; whether a lock hierarchy violation (i.e. lock ordering inversion) results in an ABBA deadlock is probabilistic.

 A more complex ABBA deadlock can manifest when nesting separate lock hierarchies within a thread.
 Suppose another thread interacts with the same lock hierarchies in the opposite order.
 In that case, the threads acquiring these locks can interleave (i.e. lock ordering inversion between lock hierarchies), thus leading to deadlock.
-This case can be tricky because there may not necessarily be a defined order for correctly acquiring the locks between separate lock hierarchies.
+This case can be tricky because there may not necessarily be a defined order for correctly acquiring the locks between separate lock hierarchies. **Note:** This is my natural extension to the definition of an ABBA deadlock (to support the siutation of complex lock hierarchies becoming nested within a thread that is common to Windows).

 Although the ABBA deadlock and the ABA problem names may sound similar, they have entirely different meanings, so be sure to distinguish between them.